-The Family Caregiver Support Program serves the caregiver who is responsible for a functionally dependent older adult.
+The National Family Caregiver Support Program serves the caregiver who is responsible for a functionally dependent older adult.
 The recipient is someone who is unable to perform at least two activities of daily living or due to cognitive or other mental impairment, requires substantial supervision.
 WHAT WE DO:

 - Respite care for family of elderly, chronically ill or hospice patients.